Tangier, Virginia: History

 Three 21st-century hurricanes, Isabel in 2003, Ernesto in 2006, and Sandy in 2012, caused much of the island to flood.
 A few houses were abandoned or torn down due to storm damage, while others have been elevated on new foundations.
 New buildings continue to be built on the island.

 In the 1960s, the United States Army took over portions of Tangier Island via eminent domain, forcing some residents, including Walter Crockett and Maggie Eskridge Crockett, to move to Exmore, on mainland Virginia, so the military could conduct missile testing.

+A northern channel was cut through Tangier in 1966, which Tangiermen had been petitioning the government to dredge since 1959.
+This channel has been dredged regularly by the U.S. Army Corps of Engineers since it was first created in 1966.
+The channel has been linked to worsening shoreline erosion on the western side of the island.